1932–33 East Greenland expedition

-The 1932–33 East Greenland Expedition, sub-titled the Pan Am expedition by some sources, was a small expedition to Greenland led by Henry "Gino" Watkins until his death and then by John Rymill.
+The 1932–33 East Greenland Expedition, subtitled the Pan Am expedition by some sources, was a small expedition to Greenland led by Henry "Gino" Watkins until his death, and then by John Rymill.
 The expedition was intended to continue the work of the previous British Arctic Air Route Expedition (BAARE) that had mapped unexplored sections of Greenland in 1930–1931.

 Expedition

 Funding was a major concern to the expedition, dictating its size and scope.
 It received £500 from Pan-American Airways.
-The company was hoping to open an air route between Canada and Britain, which would require a refueling facility in the Arctic, and wanted data on meteorology and flying conditions. £200 was contributed by The Royal Geographic Society, which also loaned surveying equipment; the Meteorological Office loaned meteorological instruments.
+The company was hoping to open an air route between Canada and Britain, which would require a refueling facility in the Arctic, and wanted data on meteorology and flying conditions. £200 was contributed by the Royal Geographical Society, which also loaned surveying equipment.
+The Meteorological Office loaned meteorological instruments.
 The Times newspaper contributed £100 in return for the press rights.

 There were only four members of this expedition: Gino Watkins as leader, John Rymill (surveyor), Freddie Spencer Chapman (ornithologist and photographer) and Quintin Riley (meteorologist).
 Their aim was to follow up their work of the previous summer's British Arctic Air Route Expedition as well as undertaking meteorological observations for Pan Am.

 The expedition began in July 1932.
-However, on 20 August Watkins died in an accident while hunting for seals in Tuttilik (Tugtilik Fjord).
+However, on 20 August, Watkins died in an accident while hunting for seals in Tuttilik (Tugtilik Fjord).
 His empty kayak was found floating upside down by his companions.
 His body was never found.